Google PPC Advertising: A Comprehensive Guide to Maximizing Your Online Presence

 b.
 Bidding Strategies

-• Automated Bidding: Allows Google to optimize your bids based on your campaign objectives, such as maximizing conversions.
+• Alternatively, automated bidding enables Google to optimize bids based on objectives such as maximizing conversions.

 6. Optimizing Landing Pages